logo

 In a spread bet, there are 3 possible outcomes: win, lose, or a push.
 We already know what it means to win and lose, but what is a push?
 Well, a push is when the result falls exactly on the spread bet margin.
 While a win will see a sportsbook paying the bettor in full based on the price of the wager, a push (which is often -110) ends in a canceled bet, and bettors get their original wagers repaid.

-Evenly Matched Teams
+Evenly Matched Teams in Ireland

 In some instances, games are listed as ‘evens’, ‘pick ’em’, or simply ‘PK’, which means that the two teams up against each other are seen as standard or equal in their likelihood to win or lose.
 When this happens, there will be no point spread, but both sides may be listed at -110 for the price.
 The side you bet on can win the game outright by any margin for you to win your wager, and a push will only be the outcome if the score is a tie — if so, you’ll be refunded your original wager.